Windows OS Hub

 Contents:

-• Application Layer – deals with the running Excel app;
+• Application Layer – running Excel app;

 how to access a sample excel file with user info from powershell